UMN-CMS/HGCal-RPi/README.md

 If no number is printed, the executable was not properly started.
 There is currently no error checking for this, so check for each number.

+### 5. Start Data Taking
-Once these executables are started, you can begin taking data.
+Once these executables are started, you can begin taking data with EUDAQ.

-### 5. Finishing Up
+### 6. Finishing Up
 Stop the executables again with `./stop_pi_exes`.